klamping/UIRegression/exercises/1-Wraith.md

 6. In a separate terminal window, start your local server by running `node index.js`
 7. Run Wraith via `wraith capture config`
-8. View gallery output by running `open wraith/shots/gallery.html` (or open via your browser of choice)
+8. View gallery output by running `open shots/gallery.html` (or open via your browser of choice)
 9. Validate that there are no unexpected changes between the GH Pages site and your local instance.

+> Tip: To hide pages that didn't change, add `mode: diffs_only` to the bottom of your config.yaml file

 ### Part 2 - Validating Changes